hackclub/hackclub/workshops/login_auth/README.md

   firebase.initializeApp(firebaseConfig);
 </script>
 ```
-Here is an **important** step, you will see very first line of code:
+Here is an **important** step, look at very first line of code:

 `<script src="https://www.gstatic.com/firebasejs/7.19.1/firebase-app.js"></script>`.

-This will give you error, as it only integrates the `Firebase-app` not Firebase library.
-So, for that add below line of code with above line.
+This will give you an error, as it only integrates the `Firebase-app`, not the Firebase library.
+So for that, add this below the first line.

 `<script src="https://www.gstatic.com/firebasejs/4.8.1/firebase.js"></script>`.

-After adding, here is your code:
+After adding it, this should be your code:

 ```javascript
 <script src="https://www.gstatic.com/firebasejs/7.19.1/firebase-app.js"></script>